tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

   WAPT console displaying inventory

-The WAPT console lists hosts that are registered with the WAPT Server and some informations that are useful for managing the hosts.
+The WAPT console lists hosts that are registered with the WAPT Server and some information that is useful for managing the hosts.

-Selecting a host displays its informations in the right panel of the WAPT console (:guilabel:`Hardware inventory` and :guilabel:`Software inventory`).
+Selecting a host displays its information in the right panel of the WAPT console (:guilabel:`Hardware inventory` and :guilabel:`Software inventory`).

 Hardware inventory displays the hardware inventory of the host
 --------------------------------------------------------------

-Common informations displayed in the :guilabel:`Hardware inventory` tab are:
+Common informations displayed in the :guilabel:`Hardware inventory` tab is:

 * the name of the host;